dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/hosted-with-azure-active-directory-b2c.md

 ### Create a tenant

-Follow the guidance in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) to create an AAD B2C tenant and record the following information:
+Follow the guidance in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) to create an AAD B2C tenant.

+Record the following information:

 * AAD B2C instance (for example, `https://contoso.b2clogin.com/`, which includes the trailing slash)
 * AAD B2C Tenant domain (for example, `contoso.onmicrosoft.com`)

 ### Register a server API app

-Follow the guidance in [Tutorial: Register an application in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-register-applications) to register an AAD app for the *Server API app* in the **Azure Active Directory** > **App registrations** area of the Azure portal:
+Follow the guidance in [Tutorial: Register an application in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-register-applications) to register an AAD app for the *Server API app*:

-1. Select **New registration**.
+1. In **Azure Active Directory** > **App registrations**, select **New registration**.
 1. Provide a **Name** for the app (for example, **Blazor Server AAD B2C**).
-1. For **Supported account types**, select **Accounts in any organizational directory or any identity provider.
-For authenticating users with Azure AD B2C.** (multi-tenant) for this experience.
+1. For **Supported account types**, select the multi-tenant option: **Accounts in any organizational directory or any identity provider.
+For authenticating users with Azure AD B2C.**
 1. The *Server API app* doesn't require a **Redirect URI** in this scenario, so leave the drop down set to **Web** and don't enter a redirect URI.
 1. Confirm that **Permissions** > **Grant admin concent to openid and offline_access permissions** is enabled.
 1. Select **Register**.

+Record the following information:

+* *Server API app* Application ID (Client ID) (for example, `11111111-1111-1111-1111-111111111111`)
+* Directory ID (Tenant ID) (for example, `222222222-2222-2222-2222-222222222222`)
+* AAD Tenant domain (for example, `contoso.onmicrosoft.com`) &ndash; The domain is available as the **Publisher domain** in the **Branding** blade of the Azure portal for the registered app.

 In **Expose an API**: